taltaf/tci-flogo/samples/app-dev/VSCode/PlayTestcase-UnitTesting/readme.md

 ## Import the sample

-1. Download the UnitTestingSample.flogo and UnitTestingSample.flogotest file.'
+1. Download the PlayTestcase.flogo and PlayTestcase.flogotest file.'

 2. Put these files in VSCode workspace